 Study conditions and application technology should match current industry practice and reflect good agricultural practices (GAP).
 This should also be reflected on the product label.

-In some instances, it is allowable to use smaller scale methodology—rather than the equipment identified on the product label—for field trial work because of the practicalities of obtaining meaningful replicated results from pivotal field studies.
+In some instances, it is allowable to use smaller scale methodology – rather than the equipment identified on the product label – for field trial work because of the practicalities of obtaining meaningful replicated results from pivotal field studies.
 For example, hand-held boom sprays are usually used in small plot field trials instead of commercial boom sprays.
-In these situations, it may be important to include three or four large-scale trials with normal commercial application equipment to demonstrate that application using that equipment will not affect product efficacy.
+In these situations, it may be important to include 3 or 4 large-scale trials with normal commercial application equipment to demonstrate that application using that equipment will not affect product efficacy.
 Conversely, extrapolation from high water volume to low-volume application technology should be tested separately to ensure that efficacy is consistent for both application technologies, if these are both recommended on the product label.
 All test equipment should be calibrated and documented before each trial to ensure the accuracy of application rates.

 Some application methods are very unlikely to be included on a label unless efficacy has been demonstrated for the particular method.
 For example, if a product is to be applied by air, we expect you to provide supporting data from aerial studies.
 Similarly, if the product is applied diluted in both oil and water, data using both oil and water should be provided.
 All claims on the label should be supported by data and/or valid scientific argument.
 It is important that you record as much detail on the application methods (such as equipment, volume, placement, spray quality, timing, crop and pest development stage, and frequency) as is relevant to the use.